-That is a great question, and it maybe needs some history.
+That is a great question, and it maybe it needs some history.

 I became part of Socialtrack as I was working deep in the trenches of the bike industry and honestly starting to hate bikes.
-So, looking for a way out of the bike trade and to get my passion rekindled, I began volunteering with grassroots community groups.
+So, looking for a way to get out of the bike trade and to rekindle my passion rekindled, I began volunteering with grassroots community groups.
 Which was great, but I was still involved in bike marketing at the time.

 Honestly, there is nothing better than seeing some bike company talk about how amazing their new bike is.
 Really it is just an open mould frame or a catalogue staple, and I typed a few words about it.
 Now the cycling media is just regurgitating those words, and no, wait, I said there was nothing better.
 I meant worse.

-I look around the media, and I see that many sites are now just affiliate marketing sites.
-If not that, then they just re-release PR.
+I look around the media, and many sites are now simply affiliate marketing sites.
+If not that, then they re-release PR.
 It is saddening.
 It is why we are given one new cog on a cassette as innovation.
 An extra cog is not an innovation, by the way.
 The marketing was killing my soul.

-So, how do you get up in the morning if you are only going to lie all day for money?
+So, how do you get up in the morning if you only lie all day for money?

-I’ve talked about marketing before and I’ve linked a post above.
+I’ve discussed marketing before, and I’ve linked a post above.